diku-dk/futhark-playground/README.md

 # futhark-playground - a web service for interacting with futhark
 A simple playground for running and sharing futhark snippets.
+The playground runs [futhark literate](https://futhark-lang.org/examples/literate-basics.html) code and outputs the corresponding markdown and images.

 The playground consists of a Python flask server, and a Python socket server.
 The code submitted by users is not run by the flask server, but is instead run by one of the clients connected to the socket server.

 ## Running the project

 ### Running the web-server
 To run the project you need to install [Python](https://www.python.org/) and install the dependencies found in requirements.txt (with pip: `pip install -r requirements.txt`).
-Then you can use `cd web-server && python -m flask --app main.py run` to run the web-frontend of the application, which by default is hosted at 127.0.0.1:5000.
+Then you can use `cd web-server && python -m flask --app flask_server.py run` to run the web-frontend of the application, which by default is hosted at 127.0.0.1:5000.

 When running the web-server, you also start a socket server at 127.0.0.1:44372.
 Clients can connect to this socket server.